 Section 3.
 A Budget committee shall be appointed to prepare an Association Budget for presentation to the Representative Assembly at its April meeting.
 Committee chairs will submit a budget for their respective committees to the Budget Committee by the first Wednesday of March for consideration.

 Section 4.
-A Government Relations Committee shall be appointed to study and suggest legislation concerning public education, and to assist members in participation in the democratic process and to work with corresponding committees of the Maryland State Education Association and the National Education Association.
+A Government Relations (GR) Committee shall be appointed to study and suggest legislation concerning public education, and to assist members in participation in the democratic process and to work with corresponding committees of the Maryland State Education Association and the National Education Association.
+The GR Committee will manage the endorsement process for local elected races.

-Section 7.
-The Negotiations Committee shall be comprised of all members of the EACC.
-The Negotiations Committee shall provide input to the Bargaining Team through appropriate surveys and comments.
-The Bargaining Team Chair will be designated by the President and the Chief Negotiator.
-The Bargaining Team shall be appointed by the President in consultation with the Chief Negotiator and Bargaining Team Chair.
+Section 8.
+The Negotiations Team Chair will be designated by the President and the Chief Negotiator.
+The Negotiations Team shall be appointed by the President in consultation with the Chief Negotiator and Negotiations Team Chair

 Section 9.
 A Minority Affairs/Human and Civil Rights Committee shall be appointed to monitor compliance with the Association’s Affirmative Action Plan and assist members in correcting injustices that deny human rights to any segments of our society.